 Whether you’re a nutritionally-concerned vegan, a frequent exerciser looking to supplement protein, or just interested in dietary choices, you may have asked yourself, “is pea protein complete”?
 Is it nutritionally sufficient to use as my main protein source?
 Unfortunately, the internet is full of poorly referenced blog articles indirectly citing one another.
 This post is different!
-We’re going to break pea protein down into its constituent parts, and answer the question properly.
 We’ve examined scientific papers ourselves and have got the graphs to prove it.

 What do we mean by ‘a complete protein’?

 Protein is a macro-nutrient, meaning it’s one of the major types of nutrients we need in our diet.
 Proteins themselves are made up from ‘amino acids’.
 To function correctly the human body needs 21 amino acids.
 The body can make the majority of these itself.
 But 9 of 21 amino acids cannot be produced in the body, so need to be obtained from food.
 A ‘complete protein’ is a protein that contains the 9 essential amino acids (EAAs).

 What quantity of amino acids do we need from protein?

 A generally accepted dietary recommendation is for the average person to eat around 0.7g of protein per kg of body weight.
 A bit more is needed if you’re exercising regularly, or looking to bulk up.
 In addition to eating the correct amount of protein, this protein must contain the correct amounts of amino acids needed by the human body.

 The reputable World Health Organisation released a review paper in 2007 entitled ‘Protein and amino acid requirements in human nutrition’.
 This paper reviews and recommends amino acid intake for humans.
 So we can see in the table below that there are guidelines for EAA intake based on 100g of protein, and per kg of body mass.